-Aleksander Palace was just that.
-A huge palace built of marble and glass with automatic doors, a fountain and a snooty receptionist.
-Holding us to his mercy, he looked us up and down; two pitiful rags who’d spent the last two weeks without running water.
+Aleksander Palace was just that; a huge palace built of marble and glass with automatic doors, a fountain and a snooty receptionist.
+Holding us to his mercy, he looked us up and down; two pitiful rags who’d spent the last few weeks without running water.

 Having only 100 Euros between us, we promptly left with our tails between our legs but spurred on by the hilarity of the situation we headed towards the glow of downtown Skopje in the distance.
 I wasn’t at any moment worried or scared; I was used to traveling and this was certainly an adventure!

-We chanced the opportunity to ask him if he knew of a hotel.
-He gestured to get into the cab, and off we went in search of a place to stay.
+We chanced the opportunity and asked if he knew of a hotel.
+He gestured to get into the cab and off we went in search of a place to stay.
 Lora conversed with the driver, whose name was Mihail, struggling to recall her knowledge of the Serbian language.
-Mihail had red hair and a raucous laugh, he put us at ease with his sympathy and kind freckled face beaming back at us in the rear view mirror.
-He could have been a serial killer for all we knew, but just sometimes you have to put a little bit of faith im humanity.
+Mihail had red hair and a raucous laugh, he put us at ease with his sympathetic freckled face beaming back at us in the rear view mirror.
+He could have been a serial killer for all we knew, but sometimes you have to put a little bit of faith into humanity.
 After finding no luck in a couple of places Mihail knew of, we came to a hostel where after much talking neither Lora nor I understood, we said our goodbyes to Mihail who refused the money we tried to offer him for his services.

-The landlady beckoned us out of the hostel leading us around the corner.
+A landlady beckoned us to follow and led us around the corner.
 Around the corner led to down the street, and when that street finished we crossed a busy road which led towards high-rise blocks.
-A thought crossed my mind that waiting in those tower blocks could be a very different kind of welcoming party to the one I’d received in the safety of Kosovo, but we followed this lady nevertheless.
+A thought crossed my mind that waiting in those tower blocks could be a very different kind of welcoming party to the one I’d received Kosovo, but we followed her nevertheless.
 After a seven story climb and looks from curious residents we were happy to receive a key.
-We had our own apartment for the night which although it looked as if it was lived in with mismatched bedding and two pairs of plastic slippers just inside the door we were happy to have found a place to call home.
-We counted our blessings and shared a celebratory cigarette on the balcony.
-Our relief turn to laughter as we spied an angered youth chasing a freedom seeking watermelon, after it had tumbled from a street-side melon mountain.
+We had our own apartment for the night, which although looked as if already occupied with mismatched bedding and two pairs of plastic slippers just inside the door, we were happy for a refuge.
+Relieved, we shared a celebratory cigarette on the balcony.
+Our relief turn to laughter as we spied an angered boy chasing a freedom seeking watermelon, after it had tumbled from a street-side melon mountain.

-Without a car, it was impossible to find the nooks and crannies of the Skopje I wished I’d seen.
-Hanging around the centre of the city eating borek here and there and trying to decipher street signs in cyrillic would have to suffice until we could revisit.
+Without a car, it was impossible to find the nooks and crannies of the Skopje we wished to see.
+Hanging around the city centre, although eating borek here and there and trying to decipher street signs in cyrillic would suffice.